kevinkeller021204/bandit/README.md

-# 🍕 Bandit App — Interactive Multi-Armed Bandit “Pizzeria” Simulator
+# 🍕 SliceWise — Interactive Multi-Armed Bandit “Pizzeria” Simulator

 **SliceWise** is an interactive desktop application for experimenting with **multi-armed bandit algorithms** in a playful *pizza-topping* scenario.